danluo7/049_drakes_code/README.md

 # 049_drakes_code
 below scripts are for data in /home/daniel/ubuntu/workspace/all_049/drakes_data/18-0190-049

+#put folder into env variable

+    nano .bahsrc
+    export gbm_049_drake=/home/daniel/ubuntu/workspace/all_049/drakes_data/18-0190-049/

 ## start with Drake's output from Stringtie (FPKM counts)

-    cd /home/daniel/ubuntu/workspace/all_049/drakes_data/18-0190-049/expression/stringtie/ref_only
+    cd $gbm_049_drake/expression/stringtie/ref_only
     head Sample6_Lane2/transcripts.gtf

 ## Use Ballgown in R for differential expression (DE) analysis (then PCA) using output from Stringtie
 Perform A vs. B comparison, using all replicates, for known (reference only mode) transcripts

-    mkdir -p /home/daniel/ubuntu/workspace/all_049/drakes_data/18-0190-049/de/ballgown/ref_only
+    mkdir -p ~/workspace/all_049/drakes_data/18-0190-049/de/ballgown/ref_only

-    cd /home/daniel/ubuntu/workspace/all_049/drakes_data/18-0190-049/de/ballgown/ref_only
+    cd $gbm_049_drake/de/ballgown/ref_only/

-Use printf to create/print a table with ids, type (each type of sample is a type), and path to the file, as the header.
+#Use printf to create/print a table with ids, type (each type of sample is a type), and path to the file, as the header.
 Then n returns a new line.
 ##(note: id needs to match the file folder names created by stringtie)

+#Bascially, need a table that needs to look like this to feed into R:

+#ids type path-to-file-011_invitro_1 011 $gbm/expression/stringtie/1 011_invitro_2 011 $gbm/expression/stringtie/2 ... ...

-Bascially, need a table as a header to feed into R. goal is to generate a header file to load into R, for ALL samples for principal component analysis (the simplest form of multidimentional scaling), and also a file for pairwise comparisons. since we have a ton of comparisisons, might just not do this for now and only do the PCA.
+#goal is to generate a header file to load into R, for ALL samples for principal component analysis (the simplest form of multidimentional scaling), and also a file for pairwise comparisons. since we have a ton of comparisisons, might just not do this for now and only do the PCA.

-file for all 049 samples for PCA:
+#file for all 049 samples for PCA:

-printf "\"ids\",\"type\",\"path
+#printf "\"ids\",\"type\",\"path
 \"\n\"Sample6_Lane2\",\"049_tissue\",\"/home/daniel/ubuntu/workspace/all_049/drakes_data/18-0190-049/expression/stringtie/ref_only/Sample6_Lane2
 \"\n\"Sample6_Lane3\",\"049_tissue\",\"/home/daniel/ubuntu/workspace/all_049/drakes_data/18-0190-049/expression/stringtie/ref_only/Sample6_Lane3
 \"\n\"Sample17_Lane2\",\"049_slice\",\"/home/daniel/ubuntu/workspace/all_049/drakes_data/18-0190-049/expression/stringtie/ref_only/Sample17_Lane2